rundsk/dsk/docs/00_Getting Started/02-Step by Step/Readme.md

 * White: `#FFFFFF`
 ```

 You can create a Markdown file like this: Go to your programs folder and search for “TextEdit”.
 Click the “Format” menu and select “Make Plain Text”.
 Save the file and give it a name ending with `.md`, e.g. “documentation.md”.
 Place it in the “Styles” folder that you created.
-Voilà, you created your first _document_!
+Voilà, you created your first [document](/The-Design-Definitions-Tree/Documents)!

 Open your browser and refresh the page – you will see the content of your document.
 If you add more than one Markdown file in the same folder, they will be displayed as tabs on the page.